 Famously dubbed as one of the wonders of the natural world, the Grand Canyon mesmerizes visitors with its colossal size and distinct geographical beauty.
 Apart from being a National Park, it maintains a rich history dating back to the Ancestral Puebloans in 1200.
 It is also the most celebrated attraction in Phoenix, bringing an influx of visitors from all over the world who are eager to witness its magnificence in person.
 National Charter Bus encourages tourists to visit the Grand Canyon by utilizing group transportation from start to finish.
 Our reservation team makes the planning process easier by offering assistance with travel itineraries, bus models and providing a customized quote for the journey.
-If you’re interested in visiting Grand Canyon National Park, call National Charter Bus at 480-626-4711 to book your private shuttle today!
+If you’re interested in visiting Grand Canyon National Park, call National Charter Bus at 480-626-4711 to book your private charter bus today!

 The Grand Canyon is a precipitous canyon eroded by the Colorado River in Northwestern Arizona over a period of 2 billion years.
 It covers a vast landscape of 1,218,375 acres across the Colorado Plateau, is 6,000 feet deep at its lowest point, and is 18 miles wide at its widest point.
 It is one of the most impressive examples of arid-land erosion and is one of the most studied regions in the world.
 It is biologically diverse in terms of its ecosystems as it contains 5 of the 7 life zones and 3 of the 4 desert types in North America.
 In addition, it is an ecological home to over 1,500 plant, 355 bird, 89 mammal, 47 reptile, 17 fish and 9 amphibian species that are found in the National Park.

 Being a premier attraction, the Grand Canyon attracts over 5 million visitors from all over the world each year.
 It is the perfect place to explore for university trips, sports marathons or weddings.
-Whether you’re a group of Environmental Science majors from Arizona State University, or a couple eager to get married on a natural treasure, National Charter Bus can handle your transportation logistics with ease.
+Whether you’re a group of Environmental Science majors from Arizona State University, or a couple eager to get married on a natural treasure, National Charter Bus can handle your group transportation logistics with ease.

 Before you begin planning your trip to the canyon, dip into a wide selection of bus models available for you to book at a moment’s notice.
 Our transportation network offers 56-, 25-, 20- and 18-passenger buses.
 This flexible arrangement allows groups of any size to be seated comfortably, with ample space to stretch during long trips.
 Pick and choose a variety of luxury amenities to suit your group’s needs during your day-cation to the Grand Canyon.
 Options include free WiFi, electrical outlets, on-board AV entertainment, a high-tech sound system, PA equipment and even a compact restroom at the back of the bus.